 Durable resin (Material Jetting) mimics the properties of PP and is semi-flexible.
 Ideal for durable, high-detail prototypes.
 Greater detail than Durable Resin (SLA).

-Transparent resin (Material Jetting) has a completely 100% clear, glass-like appearance and is ideal for prototypes that resemble real injection molded parts.
+Transparent resin (Material Jetting) can have a completely clear, glass-like appearance after post-processing.
+Ideal for injection molding-like prototypes.

 Rubber-like resin (Material Jetting) produces high-detail parts with a soft rubber-like appearance and shore hardness < 70A.
 Not suitable for functional prototypes.